-Even trace amounts of gluten can trigger a gut-immune reaction.
-If this occurs you are back to square one.
+You see even trace amounts of gluten can trigger a gut-immune reaction…and when this occurs you are sent back to square one.

-In addition, did you know it takes at least 4 weeks to clear the harmful effects of gluten from your system?
-For this reason I recommend you commit to a gluten free diet for at least 4 weeks.
+Also, did you know it takes at least four weeks to clear the harmful effects of gluten from your system?
+For this reason I recommend you commit to a gluten free diet for at least four weeks.

-Avoiding this common food ingredient could improve your energy levels, reduce brain fog, end the bloat, and may even help you lose weight, especially belly fat.
+Avoiding gluten could help you get back to feeling well.
+A gluten free diet could help improve energy levels, reduce brain fog, end the bloat, and may even help you lose weight, especially belly fat.

 > > You can learn more here: Could A Gluten Free Diet Help Heal Your Thyroid Health?